summse-sarah/vespidae/README.md

-# vespidae
-uce based phylogeny with social parasites from the subfamilies polistinae and vespinae
-# Data and Scripts for: Mode and tempo of social parasite speciation in eusocial wasps
+# Data and scripts for: Mode and tempo of social parasite speciation in eusocial wasps

-This repository contains the analysis scripts and associated files for the manuscript:
+This repository contains the data files, analysis scripts and results required to reproduce the phylogenetic and divergence-time analyses presented in:

+> von Adelmannsfelden S, Gotzek G, Härtel MP, Rabeling C
-> **Mode and tempo of social parasite speciation in eusocial wasps**
+> *Mode and tempo of social parasite speciation in eusocial wasps*
-> [von Adelmannsfelden S, Gotzek G, Härtel MP, Rabeling C]
-> *Submitted to Proceedings B*
+> Submitted to *Proceedings of the Royal Society B: Biological Sciences*

 This study investigates evolution of social parasitism in vespidae.
 This repository provides all necessary files to replicate the phylogenetic and dating analyses presented in the paper.

-## Data Availability
+## Data availability

-The raw, trimmed sequence reads used in this study are deposited in the NCBI Sequence Read Archive (SRA).
-Depositing raw data in a public archive is a standard practice to ensure scientific reproducibility.
+Raw sequencing reads are deposited in the NCBI Sequence Read Archive (SRA).

-*   **BioProject Accession:** `[Enter code PRJNAxxxxxx]`
-*   **SRA Accessions:** `[Enter code SRRxxxxxxx, SRRxxxxxxx]`
+- **BioProject:** PRJNAxxxxxx
+- **BioSamples:** SAMNxxxxxx–SAMNxxxxxx
+- **SRA runs:** SRRxxxxxxx–SRRxxxxxxx

 ## Repository Contents